chauff/cse1500-web-transcripts/_lectures/css.md

 Adding (cosmetic) content right before and after an element is achieved through `::before` and `::after` respectively in combination with the `content` property.
 One example is the <a href="">hyperlink</a> styling we use on our course page: each link is preceded by a little arrow (⇗) to reinforce the message that this is indeed a hyperlink.

-These two pseudo-elements are not only useful though to style text in a particular manner but to also create visual artifacts (such as each cloud in our Delft weather app) that on first sight may require an image instead of just a few CSS rules.
+These two pseudo-elements are not only useful though to style text in a particular manner but to also create visual artifacts (such as each cloud in our CSS weather demo) that on first sight may require an image instead of just a few CSS rules.

 Important to remember is that `::before` is the **first child** of the element it belongs to and `::after` is the **last child** of the element it belongs to.